KernelInterpolation.jl API

 \[ b_j(x_i) = \delta_{ij},\]

-which means that the kernel_matrix of this basis is the identity matrix making it suitable for interpolation.
+which means that the kernel_matrix of this basis is the identity matrix making it suitable if multiple interpolations with the same centers of the basis and the same kernel, but with different right-hand sides or nodesets are performed.
 Since the basis already includes polynomials no additional polynomial augmentation is needed for interpolation with this basis.

 \[ b_j(x) = K(x, x_j)\]